 The guitar, like all other musical instruments, isn't learned via one single method; there are as many ways as there are students.

-For those who simply want to strum a few chords and impress your friends, there’s no problem, but if you want to truly master your instrument, you’ll have to take advantage of all of the options available to you.
+But for those who simply want to strum a few chords and impress their friends, there's no problem.
+However, if you want to be the best guitar player you can be, if you want to truly master your instrument, you'll have to take advantage of all of the options available to you.

 The Best Way to Learn to Play the Guitar

 You should understand that the best path to learning to play the guitar is not usually the shortest.